 BrahMos cruise missile being test fired from INS Ranvijay.
-(Photol EPS)

-coordination of all three services amid logistic and operational challenges that the armed forces face during wars.
+"The tests were conducted in complete (Photo| EPS) coordination of all three services amid logistic and operational challenges that the armed forces face during wars.
 However, the back-to-back successful trials have re-established the reliability and operational expertise," the official said.